-- What business changes will maximize business value?
+- What changes in your business will maximize its value?

-Value will vary, depending on the type of buyer that best fit your business sale.
-We will identify:
+Ultimately, your price and terms will depend on the type of buyer that best fits your business sale.
+In the ensuing steps, we will identify:

-- Industry buyers seek to acquire complementary businesses within industry for expansion, economies of scale or strategic value.
+- Industry buyers seek to acquire complementary businesses within their industry for expansion, economies of scale, or strategic value.

-The market assessment of value is the basis for weighing your options for selling now and making an informed decision.
+The market assessment of value is essential to weighing your options for selling now and making an informed decision.
 These options might include:

-If now is not the optimal moment to sell your firm, IBG will update your evaluation yearly for up to three years at no cost to you.
+If now is not the optimal moment to sell your business, IBG will update your evaluation yearly for up to three years, at no cost to you.

-Attracting the best company buyers, including ones not currently looking to buy a business, requires three key steps:
+Attracting the best company buyers involves three key steps:

 - Conveying complete and accurate information

-- Effectively communicating compelling reasons to acquire the firm
+- Effectively communicating compelling reasons to acquire the business

 - Confidentiality Notices